aimms/how-to/Articles/562/562-ipTwist.rst

 To operate the application, you first need to obtain an API key, from `https://iptwist.com/settings <https://iptwist.com/settings>`_

 Then you can start the AIMMS Project, press the GeoLocate button on the lower right of the page.
-You will be asked for an API key first, and then the IP address provided in the right upper will be GeoLocated.
+You will be asked for an API key first.
+Then the IP address provided in the right upper will be GeoLocated.

 .. image:: images/living-near-amsterdam.png
     :align: center

+Did you enter `your own <https://whatismyipaddress.com/>`_ IP address?

 Preparation
 -----------